 - Battery life: Upto 18 Hours

 The Apple MacBook Air Laptop is a powerful, professional-grade laptop in a tiny, portable package.
-Whether you need to make beats, remix songs, or collaborate on your next music project that requires screen sharing and lots of file transfers, this lightweight, the powerful machine can do it all.
+Whether you need to make beats, remix songs, or collaborate on your next music project that requires screen sharing and lots of file transfers, this lightweight, powerful machine can do it all.

 Apple’s new MacBook Air gives you 8 GB of unified memory and an 8-core CPU, so your system will be speedy and responsive during music production.
 You can work on a 4K video, 3D graphics, and VR content with the 13.3” Retina display built right in.
-Which makes it perfect for working on DAWs like FL Studio, Abelton, and Pro Tools that come with graphics-rich VSTs that are full of colors.
+This makes it perfect for working on DAWs like FL Studio, Abelton, and Pro Tools that come with graphics-rich VSTs that are full of colors.

 Moreover, you’ll get a full suite of professional creative apps included in GarageBand, which comes preloaded on the system, along with a huge collection of loops to use in your music.
 And with up to 18 hours of battery life, you can keep working while on the road driving towards your studio.
-With a strong CPU, large hard drive, and plenty of memory, this machine has everything a music producer needs on a daily basis.
+With a strong CPU, a large hard drive, and plenty of memory, this machine has everything a music producer needs on a daily basis.